Biologic drugs seriously changed how psoriasis is treated. That’s because they affect your immune system and slow down the growth of skin cells.

 - Risankizumab-rzaa (Skyrizi)

-If your doctor prescribes a biologic for you, she’ll choose one based on your symptoms and any other conditions you might have.
-For example, brodalumab carries a warning that it can make some people more likely to have suicidal thoughts.
-So it's not recommended for anyone who has a history of depression or suicidal behavior.
+If your doctor prescribes a biologic for you, they’ll choose one based on your symptoms and any other conditions you might have.

 Cost is another factor.
 Some of these drugs can run more than $50,000 per year.
 Biosimilar drugs might be an option for some people.
 As the name suggests, a biosimilar drug acts like a biologic, but it can cost up to 30% less.